-5 3.4.1 Sensitivity to fire characteristics
+3.4.1 Sensitivity to fire characteristics

 Injection heights obtained by varying either the heat flux released or the active burning area are represented in Fig. 6 for the two environmental conditions of the Chisholm fire and the Kruger fire.
-In the boreal conditions of the Chisholm fire, there is a sharp transition from plumes confined in the mixed layer to plumes reaching 10 km when the heat flux released increases from 5 kW m-2 to 20 kW m-2 for an active burning surface of 4.5 km2, or when the active burning area increases from 0.4 km2 to 1 km2 for a heat flux released of 337.5 kW m-2.
+In the boreal conditions of the Chisholm fire, there is a sharp transition from plumes confined in the mixed layer to plumes reaching 10 km when the heat flux released increases from $5 \text{ kW m}^{-2}$ to $20 \text{ kW m}^{-2}$ for an active burning surface of 4.5 km, or when the active burning area increases from 0.4 km to 1 km for a heat flux released of $337.5 \,\mathrm{kW}\,\mathrm{m}^{-2}$ .
 In the conditions encountered in the Kruger National Park, the evolution of the injection height depending on the heat flux released is more continuous.
 However, if the heat flux could reach values encountered in boreal regions, the injection height would reach 7000 m in such conditions.
-Such injection height can also result from very large fire fronts (10 km2) for realistic heat flux in that region.
-The injection height is thus sensitive to both environmental conditions and fire characteristics.
+Such injection height can also result from very large fire fronts $(10 \text{ km}^2)$ for realistic heat flux in that region.

+The injection height is thus sensitive to both environmental conditions and fire characteristics, as already reported by Kahn et al. (2007); Trentmann et al. (2002); Freitas et al. (2007).
 However, in a reasonable range of estimated values of the heat flux and of the active burning area in the cases of the Chisholm fire and the Kruger fire, the simulated injection height does not vary significantly.